smaurice101/readthedocs/docs/source/tmlbuilds.rst

    dag = startprocessing()

-Machine Learning
+Entity Based Machine Learning By TML
 -------------------

-Another powerful feature of TML is performing machine learning at the entity level.  :ref: `Entity level machine learning <TML Performs Entity Level Machine Learning and Processing>` is especially important for devices (or entities) because each
+Another powerful feature of TML is performing machine learning at the entity level.
+See :ref: `TML Performs Entity Level Machine Learning and Processing` for refresher.

 .. code-block::
    :emphasize-lines: 10,11,12,13,14,15,16,17,18,19